MaryKay456/wawp-addon-member-directory/README.md

 <div id="hide_restricted_fields" data-hide-restricted-fields="false"></div>
 ```

 All contacts will be paginated in the class `wa-contacts`.
 The pagination will be contained in a class called `wa-pagination`.
 Each page of the pagination is in a class called `wa-pagination-page`.
 Each contact or member is in a class called `wa-contact`.
-Each field value will use the class of the field name as well as a custom attribute called `wa-data-label` with the name of the field as the value.
+Each field value will use the class of the field name, as well as a custom attribute called `wa-data-label` with the name of the field as the value.

 Here is an example of a `wa-contact` element which contains one member and the View profile link.